busycaesar/Custom_Content_LLM_APIs/documentation.md

   llm_project_demo:
 ```

+2. Create `.env` File

-2. Create `.env` file to list all the required environment variables.
+Create a `.env` file to list all the required environment variables.

 ```.env
 PORT=8080